 A number of banks — including Ally, Barclays and American Express — have bumped up their savings rates more than once in recent months.
-Online-only bank DollarSavingsDirect has raised its rate three times since early April.
-It now offers the country’s best savings account rate: 1.4 percent APY.
-Live Oak Bank offers the same yield.
+Online-only bank DollarSavingsDirect, for example, has raised its rate three times since early April.

 To be clear, most banks have not raised deposit rates.
 Bankrate’s weekly national survey of banks and thrifts shows that the average yield on a savings account with a $10,000 deposit has remained unchanged at 0.25 percent since before the central bank last raised its benchmark rate.

 Still, the yield battle among a dozen or so online banks may leave savers in a bind.
 Should you pick a bank and move on or wait for a deal with a higher yield?
 As you plot your next move, compare rates among the top savings accounts.